 Existing labor mobility systems are not developed to be able to handle labor flows of the size that are needed, and are constrained by negative public opinions of mobility .

-This leaves critical unanswered demand in an era when labor mobility is increasing and desperately needed.
+This leaves critical unanswered demand in an era when labor mobility is desperately needed.
 This gap means missed opportunities for employers, workers, and origin and destination countries alike.

 LaMP exists to address this gap.
 We work to open channels for labor mobility, in order to unlock a triple-win in which workers have an opportunity to dramatically improve their incomes, employers get access to badly needed workers, and receiving and sending countries both see economic gains.
 Learn more about how we plan to do this here.